Wednesday, February 8, 2023

 which means ‘go well.’

-You can read more about Korean superstitions and culture, along with the common Korean greetings.
+You can read more about Korean superstitions and culture and common Korean greetings.

 Using appropriate greetings will make you sound more fluent in Korean and win you the respect of local people.
 Try to remember as many as you can!